 Furthermore, although Orange Beach's history dates back to centuries ago, back in the late 1800s, the destination was still lightly populated.
-Farmers and fisherman were the primary settlers.
+Farmers and fishermen were the primary settlers.
 Yet, they were also the ones who first got to enjoy the pristine coastal wilderness of Orange Beach.
-These early pioneers would later give birth to the purpose and significance to the thriving community of today.
+These early pioneers would later give birth to the purpose and significance of the thriving community of today.

 Rental Managers in Orange Beach Alabama

 Stretching across of 6,150 acres, Gulf State Park is likely one of the top Orange Beach attractions.
 This area offers an endless list of entertaining activities.
-For example, these include hiking, tennis, an 18-hole golf course, water skiing, nature programs and picnic areas.
+For example, these include hiking, tennis, an 18-hole golf course, water skiing, nature programs, and picnic areas.
 Moreover, the neighboring Gulf State Park's Pier opened on July 23, 2009.
 However, now as the largest pier in the entire Gulf of Mexico, Gulf State Park's Pier is outstanding for fishing with wheelchair accessible rail fishing as well.

 Similarly, the Backcountry Trail System is another great spot for outdoor-lovers.
-In fact, the Backcountry Trail System is home to six very distinct ecosystems—wet pine flatwoods, live oak maritime forests, coastal dune and swales, longleaf sand ridges, freshwater marshes and coastal hardwood swamps.
+In fact, the Backcountry Trail System is home to six very distinct ecosystems—wet pine flatwoods, live oak maritime forests, coastal dune and swales, longleaf sand ridges, freshwater marshes, and coastal hardwood swamps.
 Each ecosystem has its own diversity of beautifully intriguing native plants and wildlife.
 The Backcountry Trail System is a birdwatcher's paradise as well.
-Specifically, the Gulf Oak Ridge, Twin Bridges, Catman Road and Rosemary Dunes were named some of the best viewing points by Alabama Coastal Birding Trail.
+Specifically, the Gulf Oak Ridge, Twin Bridges, Catman Road, and Rosemary Dunes were named some of the best viewing points by Alabama Coastal Birding Trail.